ChangsenJiang/Partition-vs-Mixture/README.md

   7) Produces a timestamped log and writes IQ-TREE outputs into each dataset’s `partition/` and `c60/`

 > [!NOTE]
-> For specific IQ-TREE commands performed in this pipeline, see [here]().
+> For specific IQ-TREE commands performed in this pipeline, see [here](https://github.com/ChangsenJiang/Partition-vs-Mixture/blob/main/scripts/1_Model_estimation/Only_commands.txt).

-After estimation, the [mAIC/cAIC values](https://github.com/ChangsenJiang/Partition-vs-Mixture/blob/main/result/Model%20estimation%20results/20taxa/1kplant_re.csv) for each model could be used for plotting **Fig. 1** in the paper
+After estimation, the [mAIC/cAIC values](https://github.com/ChangsenJiang/Partition-vs-Mixture/tree/main/results/1_Model_estimation/20taxa) for each model could be extracted from the `.iqtree` and `.log` files, then used for plotting **Fig. 1** in the paper